The Central Florida Genealogical Society, Inc.

 Central Florida Genealogical Society meetings — Click on the green links below for more detailed information about our meetings:

-- Daytime Meetings – Twelve monthly meetings held at the Seminole County Library in Casselberry.
-We have a speaker and also have a breakout session where small groups to discuss various genealogy topics.
+- Daytime Meetings – Are held at the Seminole County Library in Casselberry on the 3rd Monday of every month year-round.
+We have speakers who talk on a topic of genealogical interest and also have a breakout session where small groups discuss various genealogy topics.

-- Special Interest Group Meetings – These are moderated open discussions held several times during the month on the following topics: Family Tree Maker and RootsMagic software, Irish and German research, and DNA as it relates to genealogy.
+- Special Interest Group Meetings – We have seven Special Interest Groups.
+These are moderated open discussions held during the month on the following topics: Family Tree Maker and RootsMagic software, England, Scottish, Irish and German research, and DNA as it relates to genealogy.
 Check our Calendar below for details.

 - Board of Directors Meetings – Our board meets monthly except for December.
 Members are welcome to attend.